-In order to accept payments over the configured gateway you have to make sure that you configured your processor, payment method and connector correctly.
+In order to accept payments over the configured gateway, you have to make sure that you configured your processor, payment method and connector correctly.
 Manuals on how the payment processor needs to be configured can be found on the Processor List.

 The Payment Process is completely standardized for every payment method you can process.
 This gives you the ability to simply add a payment method or processor without changes inside of your Shopify configuration.
 An overview about the states and the payment processes can be found in the Payment Documentation.

-In the following section we provide you an overview about how the transaction states are mapped into the Shopify State graph for orders.
+In the following section we provide you an overview about how the transaction states are mapped into the Shopify state graph for orders.

 You have the possibility for your transactions to have the payment only authorized after the order is placed.
 Inside the connector configuration you have the option, if the payment method supports it, to define whether the payment should be completed immediately or deferred.

-In order to complete a transaction in Shopify, open the order and click on the
+To complete a transaction in Shopify, open the order and click on the

 Capture Payment button.